NilPointer-Software/bdfd-wiki/src/bdscript/onlyForRoles.md

 # $onlyForRoles
-The command can only be executed by the provided roles.
+The command can only be executed by users with any of the provided roles

 ## Syntax
 ```